-Before operators are granted a licence to operate, they must have completed a check with the Department of Social Development and a criminal record check/vulnerable sector check.
+Before staff members start working, they must have completed a check with the Department of Social Development and a criminal record check/vulnerable sector check.
 A check with the Department of Social Development may also be referred to as "SD Record Check."

-Any adult 18 years and over living in the home must complete the following checks:
+Any adult 18 years and over living in the home where the centre is operated, must complete the following checks: